aimms/how-to/Articles/526/526-hierarchical-composite-objects.rst

     }

 On lines 14 and 21 the component based approach is used in using ``v_flow``.
-On lines 17 and 25 the reference based approach is used in using ``v_flow``.
+On lines 17 and 25 the reference element based approach is used in using ``v_flow``.

-Whether or not mixing the component and reference based approach is an advantage is debatable.
+Whether or not mixing the component and reference element based approach is an advantage is debatable.
-In :doc:`../526/526-modeling-composite-objects` it is shown that using the reference based approach is clearer.
+In :doc:`../526/526-modeling-composite-objects` it is shown that using the reference element based approach is clearer.
 Even when selecting arcs using element parameters or tags to refer to the components of a composite object.